-This fund was established in 1988 through gifts from partners and associates in Ballard, Spahr, Andrews & Ingersoll as the firm’s contribution to the University of Pennsylvania Law School Development Program.
+This fund was established in 1988 through gifts from partners and associates in Ballard, Spahr, Andrews & Ingersoll as the firm’s contribution to the Law School at Penn’s Development Program.
 Pledges totaling $125,000 were made at that time and fulfilled by 1979.
 Income from this fund is to be used to supplement the Biddle Law Library’s collection in the field of environmental law.

 Of all branches of law, environmental law has the greatest impact on how people live and work.
 An endowed law book collection in this field would include the following kinds of publications:

 - Law of the sea and its resources, including fishing rights

 - Urban and rural problems, including land use (zoning and housing), transportation, population, growth, health and safety, sanitation, noise control, agriculture (pesticides), food and food additives, and mining

 - Air and water protection and pollution, including industrial and residential design and waste, automobile, marine and airplane design, and emissions

 Established in 1986 through a gift made by the Honorable Harold Berger (EE’48, L’51), this fund supports the air and space law collection within the Biddle Law Library.
 It is one of the premier collections of primary documents and expert commentary on air and space law held by a United States academic law library.

 Judge Berger was part of a special unit formed at the end of World War II to work with captured German scientists.
 He worked with Werner von Braun and other German rocket scientists.
 He continued to work in law and engineering, eventually becoming the head of the ABA’s Aerospace Law Committee.